levand/domina/readme.md

 ### Selectors

 Selector functions take a string and return a `DomContent` representing matching nodes.
-For example:
+For example, the `xpath` function in the `domina.xpath` namespace:

 ```clojure
 (xpath "//div[@class='foo']/p[2]")